The following review appears in The Washington Post’s 2018 Spring Dining Guide.

 Out went the pizza oven and granite slab tabletops and in went avocado fritters, midcentury modern furnishings and a fresh name: Spark at Engine Co.
 12. It’s a crazy-loud but enormously satisfying addition to the neighborhood, not to mention an uncommon taste of the Caribbean in the District.
-Who doesn’t want more jerk wings in their lives?
+Who doesn’t want more jerk wings in their life?
 The slow burn of the seasoning and the juicy flesh make for orders that don’t last long once they hit the table.

 Prime refers to his new menu as “the food I like to eat back home,” but given his résumé — training at the French Culinary Institute in Manhattan and jobs at Equinox and the late Citronelle in the District — I suspect what his audience is eating is more refined.
 Spark’s thyme-flavored beef patties are swaddled in puff pastry, for instance.
 Scored red snapper swims to the table whole, crisp, snowy, soy-sauced, fantastic.
 The glossy chicken, meanwhile, is a tip of the hat to Trinidad’s Asian population, says the chef, who makes his own version of hoisin sauce for the main course, each bite of which rewards the recipient with hits of ginger and star anise.

 Among my few nits are brown paper boats instead of real plates for Prime’s food.
 It deserves better packaging.